We know you might want some help thinking about what to pack for your time at Leeds, so we’ve created a list to give you an idea.

 - personal touches (posters and pictures of family and friends will help you to feel more at home)

-- you can buy a Bedding Pack (a duvet, duvet cover, pillow, pillow case and fitted sheet) and a Kitchen Equipment Pack from us.
-Order this before you arrive via the Accommodation Portal.
+- you can buy a bedroom pack (a duvet, duvet cover, pillow, pillow case and fitted sheet), bathroom, or kitchen pack from UniKitOut before you arrive.
+Head over to their website to order.

 There is a useful tool on our accommodation website which will tell you what is included in your hall of residence - this will help you work out what kitchen equipment or other items for your room you might need.
 Remember, all your flatmates might also bring a kettle so why not wait until you get here to go shopping so you don't end up bringing things you won't use?

 You can protect any more expensive items, like TVs or bikes, by making sure they are security coded, serial numbers recorded and marked with your name and postcode)